 To sum up, the restrictions start off with admitting only such characters as are part of the code-block of the given script/language.
 This is further narrowed down by the IDNA Protocol and finally an additional filter in the form of Maximal Starting Repertoire restricts the character set associated with the given language even more.

-No Punctuation Marks:
+No Punctuation Marks

 The TLDs being identifiers, punctuation markers present in Brahmi based languages such as Danda "।" (U+0964) and double Danda "॥" (U+0965) will not be included.

-No Symbols and Abbreviations:
+No Symbols and Abbreviations

 Abbreviations, weights and measures and other such iconic characters like Isshar"৺" (U+09FA), Abbreviation sign "॰" (U+0970) etc. will not be included.

-No Rare and Obsolete Characters:
+No Rare and Obsolete Characters

 There are characters which have been added to Unicode to accommodate rare forms especially like DEVANAGARI LETTER VOCALIC RR"ॠ" (U+0960) and DEVANAGARI LETTER VOCALIC LL"ॡ" (U+0961) as well as their Matra forms "ॄ" (U+0944) and "ॣ" (U+0963).
 All such characters will not be included.
 This is in compliance with the Conservatism principle as laid down in the Root Zone LGR procedure.

-No Stress Markers of Classical Sanskrit and Vedic:
+No Stress Markers of Classical Sanskrit and Vedic

 Stress markers for classical Sanskrit e.g. DEVANAGARI STRESS SIGN UDATTA "॑"(U+0951) and DEVANAGARI STRESS SIGN ANUDATTA "॒"(U+0952) will not be included.
 This is also in compliance with the Letter principle as laid down in the Root Zone LGR procedure.